Comparison

 | Runs standalone, no phone or computer | ||

-| Price | One-time purchase, no subscription | $29 one-time |
+| Price | $14.99 one-time | $29 one-time |

 | Platform | iOS 18+ | Mac, Windows, Linux |